Home » Goveelife Ice Maker H717D Review: Worth Buying in 2026?

 Good to Know

-The kind of ice this machine makes is pretty much the lowest quality you can get from a countertop ice maker.
 It’s not necessarily bad ice, but it’s just not always the best fit for everything you might want to use it for.

 The issue with this ice is that it traps air during the freezing process.
 Because of that, it melts a lot faster than other kinds of ice.